How We Score Credit Cards

 - Fees and Charges .
 Which cards offer more favourable fee structures.
 (10% of total score)

-Balance Transfer & Low Interest
+Balance Transfer & Purchases

 With responsible use, credit cards can be a cost-effective option for short-term borrowing, potentially reducing or completely bypassing interest costs.
-With that in mind, the most important consideration when choosing a balance transfer or low-interest card is how much it can help you save on interest.
+With that in mind, the most important consideration when choosing a balance transfer or purchases credit card is how much it can help you save on interest.
 Specifically, does the product’s introductory APR offer give you the time you need to pay off debt or finance new purchases while avoiding interest?

 As such, we consider the potential value of a card’s introductory offers as primary in weighting their overall score, with an introductory balance transfer APR having a larger influence on a card score in the balance transfer category and an introductory purchase APR having a larger influence in the low-interest category.
 We also rate each card’s Representative APR since you may need to carry a balance long term or after your introductory APR period ends.